 Every term, or sometimes half-term, there is a new topic for the children to learn about.
 The topic always begins with an educational visit.
 The reason for this is to excite and inspire the children, whilst providing a real experience where children can see, make, handle artifacts, gather information and take part in role-play, in order to learn and understand as much as possible.
 These visits also help the child with their understanding and will deepen and broaden their learning across the curriculum.
-Click here for this term’s Curriculum Overviews
+Click here for the Curriculum Overview

 Every topic reaches its conclusion with a memorable event.
 This can take many forms including setting up a museum, holding a banquet, supporting younger children in fitness activities, and even staging a carnival, all designed to showcase the learning that has taken place and the curriculum skills they have learned.
 Where possible, we invite parent and carers to join in the celebration.

 English and Maths

 English and Maths are at the core of our curriculum in order to help our learners to understand the skills they need and then use and apply these in a variety of situations.
 This is embedded throughout our school’s curriculum. .
 Undoubtedly, these skills need to be worked on throughout the academic career of our pupils and it build successful and confident lifelong learners.

 At Edmund Waller Primary School we follow the White Rose maths curriculum, which ensures that enthusiasm for the subject is matched with clear progression and challenge, as well as meeting the demands of the statutory Maths curriculum.